Ash-Blanc/kia-mcp/README.md

 ## Features

 - **Repository Indexing**: Clone and index GitHub repos using cocoindex with Tree Sitter for AST-based chunking and LEANN for semantic search.
-- **Documentation Search**: Index and query web documentation.
+- **Documentation Search**: Index and query web documentation for quick access.
-- **Package Exploration**: Search local or remote packages (PyPI, NPM, etc.) with grep, semantic queries, and file reading.
+- **Package Exploration**: Search local or remote packages (PyPI, NPM, Crates.io, Go modules) with regex, semantic queries, and file reading – no indexing needed for remote packages.
-- **Web Research**: Perform web searches and deep research using Parallel.ai APIs.
+- **Web Research**: Perform web searches and deep multi-step research using Parallel.ai APIs.
 - **Codebase Visualization**: Generate import graphs and share context across agents.
-- **IDE Integration**: Effortless setup with Cursor, VS Code, Claude Code, and more.
+- **IDE Integration**: Seamless setup with Cursor, VS Code, Claude Code, and more.
 - **Performance**: Improves coding agent productivity by up to 27% through efficient semantic search and local indexing.
 - **Free & Open-Source**: No subscription required, enhanced privacy with local processing.
+- **Bug Reporting**: Submit issues directly to the GitHub repo for quick feedback.

 ## Quick Setup